jlan84/knn-assignment/individual.md

     As a sidenote these are called *traversals* and each possible order has a name. **Preorder** is `value, left, right`. **Postorder** is `left, right, value`. **Inorder** is `left, value, right`.

 4. Write a function `build_coinflip_tree` which takes an integer *k* and builds the tree containing all the possible results of flipping a coin *k* times.
 The value at each node should be a string of the flips to get there.
-For example, if *k* is 3, your tree should look like this:
+For example, if *k* is 3, your tree should look like something similar to this:

     ```
                        ''